Stuycs-K/finalprojectapcs-4-jiang-andy-takahashi-sean/PROTOTYPE.md

 - (new) void displayBoard()
     - ~~Calls displayBoard(), displayScore(), displayHold(), displayBag()~~
     - (newer) just displays board
+- (new) int updateBoard()
+    - Checks for any completed lines, calls clearRow and also returns number of rows cleared
+- (new) void clearRow(int r)
+    - Moves all rows down by one

 ## (New) Game
 ### Fields